 - Flip, spritz and air fry 5 min more

-- Serve with sour cream and chives!
+- Garnish with parsley, sour cream & chives!

 FAQs